wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Carthage

-We provide a limited and experimental support for [Carthage dependency manager](https://github.com/Carthage/Carthage).
+We provide limited and experimental support for the [Carthage dependency manager](https://github.com/Carthage/Carthage).
 The current problem with Carthage is that we cannot specify which Xcode project and which Scheme has to be used for particular library build.
 It kind of works automatically, but the build process is extremely slow and not reliable.
-So, if you still want to try integrate our library with Carghate, try following tips:
+So, if you still want to try integrate our library with Carghate, try the following tips:

 - Add `github "wultra/powerauth-mobile-sdk" "feature/carthage-build"` into your `Cartfile`.
 We're maintaining separate branch for Carthage builds, so if it's not up to date, please let us know.
 We'll update that branch as soon as possible.
 - It's recommended to force Carthage to use submodules for library code checkouts.
 - It's recommended to update only iOS platform (if possible).
 So try to run something like this: `carthage update --use-submodules --platform ios`

-## Post-installation steps
+## Configuration

-Following steps are recommended for all types of installations.

-### Include PowerAuth SDK in your sources

-To use PowerAuth SDK, simply add following imports into your code:
+To use PowerAuth SDK, simply add the following imports into your code:

 ```swift
 // swift